 Oklahoma’s budget basics

-According to the National Association of State Budget Officers (NASBO), Oklahoma’s total expenditures in fiscal year (FY) 2019 were $23.8 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), Oklahoma’s total expenditures in fiscal year (FY) 2022 were $31.0 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2022 were $2.9 trillion, ranging from $5.6 billion in Wyoming to $510.0 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

 Per the US Census Bureau, Oklahoma’s combined state and local direct general expenditures were $34.2 billion in FY 2021 (the most recent year census data were available), or $8,616 per capita.
 (Census data exclude “business-like” activities such as utilities and transfers between state and local governments.)
 National per capita direct general expenditures were $11,087.

 (Note: We cite data from both NASBO and Census to provide a broader picture of each state’s fiscal situation.
 However, these sources detail spending from different levels of government in different years, and the COVID-19 pandemic and the federal government’s response to it significantly affected these totals in different ways in different years.
 Please only use one source if you are looking for historical comparisons.)

 Oklahoma’s largest spending areas per capita were public welfare ($1,885) and elementary and secondary education ($1,772).
 The Census Bureau includes most Medicaid spending in public welfare but also allocates some of it to public hospitals.
 Per capita spending is useful for state comparisons but is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.